 By 1950, the Museum had become an established part of the city’s cultural life, and it began acquiring a Collection.
-Quickly, the Collection outgrew its home, and the Museum moved to donated space on the 15th floor of the Northwest Bank, now the BB&T building.
+Quickly, the Collection outgrew its home, and the Museum moved to donated space on the 15th floor of the Northwestern Bank Building, now the Arras building.

 During this period a Museum auxiliary formed, then called the Muses.
 The Museum began active fundraising and programmatic activities similar to those offered today.

 Forced to move in 1970, the Museum purchased property in the historic Montford district of Asheville.
 A first full-time director was hired, and exhibitions became more regional in scope.
 Programming and attendance expanded, but the aging 40-year-old building presented problems.
 Ongoing needs for repair drained financial resources.
 Also, the location was not ideal, as it was not close to the central cultural and business districts.

 When plans for the Asheville Civic Center were announced in 1972, the Museum’s board of trustees accepted an invitation to be one of the three cultural agencies in the center.
 In 1976, the Museum opened a 9,000-square-feet facility in the Civic Center.
 Programming expanded, the Collection increased, and the Museum grew in stature, demonstrating excellence in all areas of endeavor.